Higher direct images of snc ideal sheaves: Introduction

 together with a map from \eqref{eq:dt1} to \eqref{eq:dt2} including the square \((\ast)\), and so on.
 It is certainly possible that the correct induction hypothesis (building in not only quasi-isomorphisms like \(\beta, \gamma\) in \eqref{eq:trying-to-fill-in-a-triangle} but also commutativity hypotheses) and some careful analysis of diagrams in \(\Dbcoh{S}\) could make this strategy work, but the author had no such luck.
 A separate technical issue the above approach encounters is that at some point in the base case, we must analyze how the isomorphisms of \cref{thm:cr-hdi-struct} behave with respect to restrictions, i.e. diagrams of schemes like

-Delving into the methods of \cite{MR2923726,MR3427575,kovacsRationalSingularities2020}, this analysis runs into subtle aspects of Grothendieck duality, \emph{especially} since for this approach to work we do require morphisms in \(\Dbcoh{S}\), not simply of cohomology sheaves as in \cref{thm:cr-hdi-struct}.
+Delving into the methods of \cite{MR2923726,MR3427575,kovacsRationalSingularities2022}, this analysis runs into subtle aspects of Grothendieck duality, \emph{especially} since for this approach to work we do require morphisms in \(\Dbcoh{S}\), not simply of cohomology sheaves as in \cref{thm:cr-hdi-struct}.

 Despite the aforementioned technical issues, what is clear is that this attempted induction takes place on the semi-simplicial schemes \(X_\bullet\) and \(Y_\bullet\) underlying the dual complexes \(\cD(\Delta_X)\) and \(\cD(\Delta_Y)\).
 Under necessary thriftiness hypotheses, in the situation of \cref{thm:hdi-log-struct} we find that there is also an auxiliary semi-simplicial scheme \(Z_\bullet \) together with morphisms \(X_\bullet \xleftarrow[]{r_\bullet} Z_\bullet \xrightarrow[]{s_\bullet} Y_\bullet\) which are birational in each simplicial degree.
-Using the refined forms of Chow's lemma and resolution of indeterminacies from Conrad's article on Deligne's notes on Nagata compactifications \cite{MR2356346}, together with Kawasaki's proof the existence of Macaulayfications \cite{MR1707481} and its strengthening by Česnavičius \cite{CesMac}, we can prove the existence of such a \(Z_\bullet\) where each scheme \(Z_i\) is Cohen-Macaulay and the morphisms \(X_i \xleftarrow[]{r_i} Z_i \xrightarrow[]{s_i} Y_i\) are \emph{projective} --- this occupies \Cref{sec:constructions,sec:snc-thrifty}.
+Using the refined forms of Chow's lemma and resolution of indeterminacies from Conrad's article on Deligne's notes on Nagata compactifications \cite{MR2356346}, together with the \cref{conj:macify}, we can prove the existence of such a \(Z_\bullet\) where each scheme \(Z_i\) is Cohen-Macaulay and normal and the morphisms \(X_i \xleftarrow[]{r_i} Z_i \xrightarrow[]{s_i} Y_i\) are \emph{projective} --- this occupies \Cref{sec:constructions,sec:snc-thrifty}.
 We then make essential use of recent work of Kov\'acs \cite[Thm.
-1.4]{kovacsRationalSingularities2020} to conclude that there are natural maps \(\sO_{X_i} \to R r_{i*} \sO_{Z_i}\) and \(\sO_{Y_i} \to Rs_{i*} \sO_{Z_i}\) are quasi-isomorphisms for all \(i\).
+1.4]{kovacsRationalSingularities2022} to conclude that there are natural maps \(\sO_{X_i} \to R r_{i*} \sO_{Z_i}\) and \(\sO_{Y_i} \to Rs_{i*} \sO_{Z_i}\) are quasi-isomorphisms for all \(i\).
 A more detailed overview of this construction is included at the beginning of \Cref{sec:constructions}.

 The remainder of our proof is pure homological algebra: in \Cref{sec:simpres-specseq} we show that when \(\lsp{X}\) is a simple normal crossing pair (more generally, when the components \(D_i^X \) of \(\Delta_X\) form a \emph{regular sequence}, see \cref{def:reg-seq-div}) the ideal sheaf \(\sO_X(-\Delta_X)\) admits a \v{C}ech-type resolution of the form